cosmos/cosmos-sdk/docs/architecture/adr-070-unordered-transactions.md

 ### Negative

-* Start up overhead to scan historical blocks.
+* Requires additional storage overhead and management of processed unordered transactions that exist outside of consensus state.

 ## References